Installation

 sudo snap install amber-bash --classic

-Windows support
+Windows Support

-As windows does not come with bash installed it makes no sense to support it.
-Please install WSL 2 on your windows machine and install Linux version of Amber compiler inside.
+Please install WSL 2 on your Windows machine and install the Linux version of the Amber compiler inside.

 sudo apt install curl bc